 Children often hear the term ‘hard-earned money’ from parents, but they will not actually understand the meaning of it till they actually see value in every aspect of life.

 Vasundhara Kumari, a parent from Bangalore, says, “My husband and I are well-placed financially and have made all the arrangements for our son’s higher education.
 Yet, we make it a point that he realises the hard work that goes into earning money and saving.
-This has, in turn, made him a responsible teenager who is inclined towards saving than spending.”
+This has, in turn, made him a responsible teenager who is inclined towards saving a huge chunk of his pocket money rather than spending.”

 All about needs versus wants